Skip to content

 Each antenna deployment began with comprehensive site surveys:

-- Existing hotspot analysis: Identifying optimal witness distances (300m-80km)
+3. Existing hotspot analysis: Identifying practical witness distances from first-party deployment data

-- Line-of-sight verification: Ensuring clear paths to target areasy
+5. Line-of-sight verification: Ensuring clear paths to target areas

 Frequency Characteristics